 - If you're in an unsafe relationship, safety planning is a necessary and important step.
-Planning can be used while you are still with the person, or after the relationship has ended. - There are also some things the law provides that can help keep you safe which include Police Safety Orders and Protection Orders.
+Planning can be done while you are still with the person, or after the relationship has ended. - There are also some things the law provides that can help keep you safe, such as Police Safety Orders and Protection Orders.